5 Document Collaboration Tools to Boost Productivity

 Remember the good o'days when we used to print and send physical documents to each other?
 Phew, thank gelato that's a thing of the past.

 But many people complain that document collaboration is still a broken process.
-You’ve probably have had similar experiences... trying to find the latest version of a document (or finding it at all), knowing who did what and when, and understanding your role specifically.
+You’ve probably have had similar experiences... difficulties trying to find the latest version of a document (or finding it at all), not knowing who did what and when, and confusion around your role specifically.
 But today’s blog solves all these problems and more!

 Let's do this 💪